Foundation Stage 1

 Phonics

 We follow the 'Little Wandle' phonics programme.
-We will be starting learning initial sounds this half-term through recognition of the images that represent the phonemes.
-We will be learning the sounds s a t p i n m.
-We will learn one sound per week through a series of activities focusing on sounds and oral blending.
+We will continue to learn initial sounds this half-term through recognition of the images that represent the phonemes.
+We will be learning the sounds d,g,o,c,k,e We will learn one sound per week through a series of activities focusing on sounds and oral blending.
 Our phonics work will continue to be supported with daily rhyme time activities, focusing on tuning in to initial sounds, recognising syllables and rhyming words.

 Mathematics

-The children will continue to join in with adults, counting to 5 and then beyond in everyday routines and in rhymes and number games.
-Children will continue to count 5 objects and respond to instructions such as 'please give me 3'.
+The children will continue to join in with adults, counting up to 10 in everyday routines and in rhymes and number games.
+Children will continue to count up to 10 objects and respond to instructions such as 'please give me 5'.

-We will be looking at measurements and children will develop their language using words such as 'longer, shorter'.
-Through playing in our classroom areas, the children will use vocabulary related to shape, size, capacity, and weight, such as empty, full, short, tall, heavy and light.
-They will also begin to learn about 2D shapes.
+Through playing in our classroom areas, the children will use vocabulary related to shape, size, capacity, length, height and weight, such as empty, full, short, tall, heavy, light longer, shorter'..
 The children will continue to develop their understanding of the daily routines at school, talking about the days of the week, months of the year and the date.

 Learning experiences